Planning application - local requirement

 - Non-designated heritage assets (such as those on the Locally Listed Heritage Assets list)

 You should gain an expert opinion on this issue before you formulate any development proposal.
 The significance of the heritage asset, and any constraints that this imposes, should then influence the development of the proposals.
-Heritage Statements will lack credibility, and be less effective, if they are prepared between designing your proposals and submitting them to the Local Planning Authority.
+Heritage Statements will lack credibility, and be less effective, if they are prepared after the proposals have been designed.

 What the statement should include

-The Heritage Statement can be a standalone document or combined with the Design and Access Statement.
+The Heritage Statement is best presented as a standalone document or combined with the Design and Access Statement.

-The nature of the heritage asset will determine what your statement should include:
+The nature of the heritage asset will determine exactly what your statement should include:

 - For buildings

 - Analysis of the historic fabric, phasing and development of the site alongside documentary research in order to fully understand the significance.
 Captioned photographs and illustrative material (such as a coloured phasing plan, showing when different parts of the building were constructed) can be useful in supporting the text.